kazurayam/ReactInputField/README.md

 Please open the `my-next-app/src/app/page.tsx` file with your favorite text editor. *Remove all the lines.
 Make the `page.tsx` file empty!*

-Then, you want to copy and paste [page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/NextAppSrc/src/app/page.tsx) I created, which is as follows:
+Then, you want to copy and paste the [code of page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/NextAppSrc/src/app/page.tsx) that I created, which is as follows:

 ```
 'use client';